ffivaz/frontend-nanodegree-mobile-portfolio/README.md

 To speed up the index.html main portofolio page, different changes have been carried, listed above.
 The page reaches a mobile PageSpeed of 96 and a desktop PageSpeed of 97.

 ### Inlining and minifying CSS
 Since there are only few CSS commands, they can be inlined to boost performance.
-It has also been minified http://cssminifier.com
+It has also been minified with http://cssminifier.com.

 ### Asynchronous scripts
 According to Google (https://developers.google.com/analytics/devguides/collection/analyticsjs/#alternative_async_tracking_snippet), the Analytics script can be loaded asynchronously.

 ### print.css command at the end of html
 For performance reasons, the print.css file can be linked at the end of the file.
 But there are some discussions around the Internet if this is HTML5 compliant.
 See for instance : http://stackoverflow.com/questions/21058207/why-does-code-after-html-tag-get-moved-to-before-body-is-there-a-performa.
 I leaved it here, but it could have been linked before the body closing tag.